NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ### Logging exceptions (**breaking change**)

-Logging exceptions is now more consistent and complete then before.
+Logging of exceptions is now more consistent and complete than before.
 This is a breaking change.
-All the logger methods, like `.Debug`, `Error` etc. has now a first optional parameter of the type `Exception`.
-Only that parameter would be written as `Exception` to the log and can be used in the layout renderer like ` ${exception:format=tostring}`.
+All the logger methods, such as `.Debug`, `Error` etc. now contains a first optional parameter of the type `Exception`.
+Only this parameter would be written as `Exception` to the log and can be used in the layout renderer, for example ` ${exception:format=tostring}`.

 #### Changes:

-*	All "exception" methods are starting with `Exception`.
+*	All "exception" methods starts with `Exception` parameter.
 E.g. `Error(Exception exception, string message, params object[] args)`.
-*	All "exception" methods has 'args' as parameter for formatting the message.
+*	All "exception" methods have a 'args' as parameter for formatting the message.
-*	All "exception" methods has an overload with an `IFormatProvider` as parameter.
+*	All "exception" methods have an overload with an `IFormatProvider` as parameter.

 Changes that are not backwards-compatible.
 *	removed "exceptionCandidate" hack: `Log(string message, Exception ex)` would write to exception property instead of message.
 This is non-backwards compatible in behaviour!